 22 Symptoms of GallBladder Disease:

 Bile is an important digestive fluid that is produced by the liver and stored in a concentrated form within the gallbladder.
 Bile’s main digestive responsibility is to emulsify fats and create fatty acids that can be readily absorbed and used by the body.
-When the body has metabolic problems that lead to poor bile production and utilization it can cause serious health disturbances.
+When the body has metabolic problems that lead to poor bile production and utilization it can cause serious health disturbances and gallbladder disease.

 Unfortunately, the mainstream medical system has no solution for sluggish bile production which is also termed “biliary stasis.”
 They just watch and wait until the gallbladder gets so log jammed with gall stones that it needs to be removed.
 This process takes years and is completely avoidable.